Recycling Nature's Way - You Can Make a Difference!

 Care of Your Compost Pile

-The optimal moisture content of the pile should fall between 40 and 60 percent.
+The optimal moisture content of the pile should fall between 40-60%.
 The compost should feel damp, but you should not be able to squeeze out any free moisture.
 To alleviate excess moisture, the pile can be covered to exclude rain or turned more frequently to allow it to dry.
 The pile should be watered during dry spells.

 The Finer Points of Composting

 A free standing pile will suffice or an inexpensive enclosure can be built with wooden pallets.
-More substantial enclosures may be built from wire mesh or wood and wire mesh, or attractive prefabricated compost bins may be purchased from local hardware stores.
+More substantial enclosures may be built from wood and wire mesh, or attractive prefabricated compost bins may be purchased.

 Do not add meat or dairy products to your compost piles - they cause odors and attract animals.
 To alleviate odors caused by excessive nitrogen or water-logged compost, turn the pile frequently.
 After a few dry days the odors will disappear.